 Another logo design bonus?
 The cropped register mark in the top right corner — a callback to the jeans themselves whose tag is cropped on the pocket.
 Talk about a clever design!

-When you think luxury and excellence in fashion, you probably think of Gucci — and their logo design emphasizes these feelings tenfold.
+When you think of luxury and excellence in fashion, you probably think of Gucci — and their logo design emphasizes these feelings tenfold.
 With its name in big, bold letters, it’s a logo you can’t miss.
 And the interlocking Gs gives real power to the logo as a whole.

 And there is some sentiment behind this design as well — the two G’s are a tribute to the man who built Gucci from the ground up: Guccio Gucci.